Midhurst Common

 Toilets: None

 Parking: Small, free car park off Severals Lane.
 Be aware the surface is quite rutted.
-The car park is on the left just after the speed limit sign and pair of white fences as you enter Bepton (Postcode: GU29 0LR - W3W: cope/wiping/ironic)
+The car park is on the left just after the speed limit sign and pair of white fences as you enter Bepton from the Petersfield direction (Postcode: GU29 0LR - W3W: cope/wiping/ironic)

 Lying just on the edge of the historic South Downs town of Midhurst, the common is a walkers delight.
 Sandy paths take you through woodland and heathland.
 There are plenty of paths, but our suggested route passes three ponds, one of which is surrounded by beautiful silver sands and purple heather.